johnmikx/xmaths/discrete_mathematics/hasse_diagrams_and_matrices/README.md

 - Construction and display of binary $(0-1)$ matrices to represent relations between elements.

-- conversion of these matrices into directed graphs.
+- Conversion of these matrices into directed graphs.

 It offers a hands-on approach to understanding how ordering and connectivity can be represented visually and numerically.